dialex/start-testing/docs/toolbox/test-strategy.md

 > - EXTRA
 >
 >   - Are we lacking any skills critical to our success?
->   - Who else knows something about this, inside our org?
+>   - Who else knows something about this, inside our organisation?
->   - Who are the experts, even if outside our org?
+>   - Who are the experts, even if outside our organisation?
 >   - Which tools and techniques are useful in our context?
 >
 > **Information**